chromaui/learnstorybook.com/content/intro-to-storybook/react/fr/composite-component.md

 it('renders pinned tasks at the start of the list', () => {
   const div = document.createElement('div');
-  // Notre story sera utilisée pour le test.
+  // Our story will be used for the test.
-  // Avec les arguments qui ont été créés.
+  // With the arguments that were created.
   ReactDOM.render(<WithPinnedTasks {...WithPinnedTasks.args} />, div);

-  // Nous nous attendons à ce que la tâche intitulée "Task 6 (pinned)" soit rendue en premier,
-  // et non à la fin
-  const lastTaskInput = div.querySelector('.list-item:nth-child(1) input[value="Task 6 (pinned)"]');
+  // We expect the task titled "Task 6 (pinned)" to be rendered first, not at the end const lastTaskInput = div.querySelector('.list-item:nth-child(1) input[value="Task 6 (pinned)"]');
   expect(lastTaskInput).not.toBe(null);